angular/angular-ja/aio-ja/content/guide/service-worker-config.md

 <div class="alert is-helpful">

-When the ServiceWorker handles a request, it checks data groups in the order in which they appear in `ngsw-config.json`.
+When the Service Worker handles a request, it checks data groups in the order in which they appear in `ngsw-config.json`.
 The first data group that matches the requested resource handles the request.

 It is recommended that you put the more specific data groups higher in the list.